kevinbowen777/dotfiles/README.md

 directory.

 ## Powerline plug-in installation
-The current vim configuration depends upon havin the powerline plug-in installed.
+The current vim configuration depends upon having the powerline plug-in installed.
 The .bashrc and .tmux.conf files have the necessary code to run with powerline; but, they are currently commented out.

 To install powerline:
 	sudo pip install git+git://github.com/Lokaltog/powerline